kaiekubjas/academic-kickstart/content/group/bachelors.md

  css_class = ""
 +++

+- Niko Nordlund.
+Persistent Homology-based Biological Pattern Classification.
+2024.
+- Emma Tonteri.
+Evaluating scoring models for the Implicit Association Test in the Finnish political polarization context.
+2024.
+(Supervised by me, advised by Annika Kluge.)
 - Meeri Palokangas.
 Undirected Graphical Models for Discovering Statistical Dependencies in Continuous Air Pollutant and Weather Data.
 2024.
 (Supervised by me, advised by Nataliia Kushnerchuk.)
 - Michael Yang.
 Homotopy and homology of topological spaces: their functoriality and relations between them.
 2024.
 (Supervised by me, advised by Milo Orlich.)
 - Kasper Rantamäki.
 Zero-shot classifier based on robust ellipsoid optimization.
 2023.